jamesplease/router-comparison/README.md

 -------- | ----- | ----- | --------- | -------- | -----------
 ✔        | ✔     | ✔     | ✔         | ✔        | ✔

-DSL stands for "domain specific language.""
+DSL stands for "domain specific language."
 If you haven't heard that term before, don't worry: it's a concept you may already be familiar with, even if you don't know the name.
 Example DSLs are the templating languages we use to output HTML, like Handlebars, Underscore, or Angular templates.